benc-uk/skytap-ansible/README.md

 ### Overview
 This is a set of modules for integrating Skytap with Ansible.
-Four modules are provided and each has a range of actions in Skytap they can carry out.
+Four modules are currently provided and each has a range of actions in Skytap they can carry out.
 All modules are wrappers around the standard REST API

 ### Basic usage and Pre-reqs
 Pre-reqs:
  - A working Ansible deployment.
-It has been tested with Ansible deployed in Skytap, but this is not a requirement
+These modules have been developed & tested with an Ansible 2.1 instance deployed on Ubuntu 14.04 and running in Skytap.
+But any functional Ansible instance should work
  - Skytap account with username and [your API token](http://help.skytap.com/kb-find-api-token.html)

 Getting started: